Pre-Occupational Therapy at UH Mānoa

 There are three general steps in applying to occupational therapy programs: the primary application, the secondary application, and the interview.

 1. Primary applications must be filed with the Occupational Therapist Centralized Application Service (OTCAS), which is a centralized application system.
+We strongly recommend reading the instructions before beginning.
+The application includes: background information, coursework, a personal statement, and references.
 Once the application is complete, OTCAS forwards it to whichever schools the student has designated.

 2. Secondary applications are specific to individual schools, and are sent to applicants after receiving the OTCAS application.
 Some schools screen applicants before requesting secondary applications.
 Secondary applications commonly request additional information, essays, and letters of recommendation.

 Note: Most occupational therapy schools participate in OTCAS.
 Students interested in applying to other schools must complete each of their prospective schools’ individual applications.
 For these schools, the application process consist only of steps 2 and 3.